isa-sp/SR_semi-automated_screening/example/README.md

-## Reproducible example for the conduction of simulations on a local device
+## Reproducible example for the conduct of simulations on a local device

 ### Description
 This folder contains the code to reproduce the simulations of semi-automated title-abstract screening locally.